polprog/tempserver/README.txt

 Current services
 -----------------

-TENT v1.1 supports setting up the following services:
+TENT v1.2 supports setting up the following services:

     - DHCP
     - FTP
     - TFTP
-    - SSH
+    - SSH (root and rootless)

 DHCP and TFTP services allow you to set up a PXE server, see the "PXE server" section below.